-As the midday sun begins to sink lower in the sky and nights get noticeably longer and cooler, it can only mean the reign of summer is coming to an end for the northern half of the world.
+As the midday sun begins to sink lower in the sky and the night becomes chilly and darker, before we even notice the changing of colors with our eyes, our senses tell us that the reign of summer has come to an end in the northern half of the world.

 Spiritually speaking, fall represents the Harvest time of year, a time to acknowledge abundance as our natural state of being.
 Our lives go through cycles of growth, harvest, death, and rebirth just as we see in nature.

 On the Fall Equinox you may want to honor abundance and shift your consciousness from one of lack to one of abundance in some way through a small ritual or ceremony.
 Such as lighting a candle, giving thanks, and speaking your gratitude for all that you are and all that you have.

 Fall is the time of year that we set up our internal space and make room for what’s to come in the next year.
 We create fertile soil for our greater visions to grow but not by doing.